FIWARE/tutorials.Getting-Started/README.md

 This example returns all `Building` entities with the `name` attribute _Big Red Barn_.
 Filtering can be done using the `q` parameter - if a string has spaces in it, it can be URL encoded and held within double quote characters `"` = `%22`.
-Since `options=keyValues` is sent, this will effect the structure of the payload and we will need to supply a different `@context` file - `json-context.jsonld`
+Since `format=simplified` is sent, this will effect the structure of the payload and we will need to supply a different `@context` file - `json-context.jsonld`

 #### 7️⃣ Request: